We asked people from all over the world how journalists should cover powerful people who lie. Here is what they said

 - Avoid going live unless absolutely necessary.
 Consider not broadcasting live press conferences and interviews with sources who are known to be unreliable.
-Breaking news coverage makes real-time fact-checking hard and publicise the lie.
+Breaking news coverage makes real-time fact-checking hard and publicises the lie.

 - Don’t give publicity to unreliable sources.
 It may produce engaging and provocative content, and in turn bring in an audience and advertising, but long-term, it undermines credibility.

 - Don't treat politicians you like or agree with differently than those you dislike/disagree with.
 Please don’t be one of those journalists who end up sharing false information on social media about politicians they personally do not support.